KyleFontenot/ReviewMate-Gatsby/cms/modules/ipps-inpatient-software/ipps-inpatient-software.md

   Identification on the screen of codes with MCC/CC/HAC/HCC value
 image: senior-patient-facing-the-problem-of-vaccination.jpg
+alt: Nurse offering to help patient with injection
 ---
 The IPPS (Facility Inpatient) auditing module is part of ReviewMate auditing suite and provides: